 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
 Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.

 Frequently Asked Questions

-Thanks to modern techniques and technology and a compassionate dental philosophy our highly trained team of dentists can provide root canal treatments with minimal to no pain at all.
+Thanks to modern techniques, technology, and a compassionate dental philosophy, our highly trained team of dentists can provide root canal treatments with minimal to no pain at all.

-While antibiotics may provide temporary relief in some cases, the source of the infection – the infected nerve – must be cleaned out to prevent the infection from coming back.
+While antibiotics are often used to initially reduce the infection and inflammation, the source of the infection – the infected nerve – must be cleaned out to prevent the infection from coming back.
 Removing the pulp by root canal or extraction of the tooth is the only long-term option.

 A root canal treatment usually requires one or two office visits.
 Simple or minor root canal cases usually take about 30 to 60 minutes of treatment, while a more complex cases can take longer– around 90 to 120 minutes.

 That depends on what sort of insurance coverage you have.
 After a consultation, we can provide you with an estimate to send to your provider.
 We strongly encourage you to make a root canal a high priority.
 Please speak to us if you feel any hesitation.